rsadsb/dump1090_rs/README.md

 # Changes
 - Removed packet parsing functions
 - Removed read in from file
-- Added TCP forwarding to client
+- Added TCP forwarding to client, with same data string as dump1090_fa